KirPetrikov/DAYWWYD/README.md

 *Expect a new version to be released: L (Literally).
 Maybe.*
 > *This is the repo for the homework of the BI Python 2023 course*

-**DAYWWYD is set of scripts for different bioinformatics operations with sequences.**
+**DAYWWYD is set of scripts for different bioinformatics operations.**

 It consit of two main scrits:
 - `DAYWWYD.A.py`
 - `bio_files_processor.py`

 ## Installation
-Run
 `git clone git@github.com:KirPetrikov/DAYWWYD.git`

 ## Requirements and dependencies